Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * Multi-line text are ignored.
 It means newlines are ignored in the string.
 * Special characters not in the font are shown with question mark `?` or any other clear symbol.
-* Right-to-left languages are handled by just switching the text direction.
+* Right-to-left languages are ignored for now.
-   * Some fonts might lack the support for right-to-left characters:
-      * In that case `?` symbol is shown for missing characters.

 # STL export